 “The results of the experimental study suggest that this effect is causal: Personality matched spending increases happiness,” they wrote.

-The authors caution that their data shouldn’t be taken as a how-to guide on spending—accountant fees and home insurance may be rated as suited to introverted people, but spending a great deal on such products is unlikely to make anyone happy.
+The authors caution that their data shouldn’t be taken as a how-to guide on spending.
+Accountant fees and home insurance may be rated as suited to introverted people.
+You can spend a great deal on such products and it is still unlikely to make anyone happy.

 Overall, the researchers note that their study shows the importance of spending money in a manner that matches personality type.
 “Finding the right products to maintain and enhance one’s preferred lifestyle could turn out to be as important to well-being as finding the right job, the right neighborhood, or even the right friends and partners,” they write.